List of Starman story arcs: "Good Men and Bad: 1952" (#46)

-Synopsis: the eighth "Times Past" story recounts team-ups between Ted Knight and the Jester and between Bobo Benneti and the Shade.
+The eighth "Times Past" story recounts team-ups between Ted Knight and the Jester and between Bobo Benneti and Shade.
 This issue was drawn and colored by Gene Ha.

 "City Without Light (A Prelude to Bad Times)" (#47)

-Synopsis: shows the Opal as it adapts to Jack's absence.
+This issue shows Opal City as it adapts to Jack's absence.
 This issue was pencilled by Steve Yeowell.

 "Stars My Destination" (#48–60)

-Synopsis: Jack and Mikaal travel to space in search of Will Payton, and discover a link between him and another alien Starman, Prince Gavyn of Throneworld.
+Jack and Mikaal travel to space in search of Will Payton, and discover a link between him and another alien Starman, Prince Gavyn of Throneworld.
 This story arc was co-written by James Robinson and David S. Goyer.

 Issues #48–49 were pencilled by Steve Yeowell.
 Issue #49 was inked by Yeowell.

 Issue #50 was inked by Champagne and Wade Von Grawbadger; and colored by John Kalisz.

 Issue #54 was pencilled, colored, and lettered by Craig T. Hamilton; and inked by Ray Snyder.

 Issue #55 was pencilled by John McCrea, Peter Snejbjerg, and Chris Weston.

 Issue #56 was pencilled by Stephen Sadowski and Peter Snejbjerg.

 Issue #57 was colored by Jason Wright.

 Issue #59 was colored by Allen Jamison and Gregory Wright.

 "Grand Guignol" (#61–73)

-Synopsis: many villains are brought together by a shadowy mastermind who is bent on destroying both Opal City and the Shade.
+Many villains are brought together by a shadowy mastermind who is bent on destroying both Opal City and Shade.

 Issue #69 was pencilled and inked by Paul Smith and Peter Snejbjerg.

 "1899, The Scalphunter Years: His Death and the Dying of It" (#74)

-Synopsis: the final "Times Past" story recounts the final days of Scalphunter.
+The final "Times Past" story recounts the final days of Scalphunter.
 This issue was drawn by Russ Heath.